fpcorso/data-blog/content/2021-01-25-helpscout-api-csv.md

 Summary: Learn how to download your conversations from Help Scout using their API and store them in a CSV file using Python.
 Status: published

-There are many times where you need to download data from an API and store it into a CSV.
+There are many times when you need to download data from an API and store it into a CSV.
 Perhaps, you want to analyze some data.
 Or, you want to combine the data with other data sets.

 In this article, we are going to explore how to do this while using Help Scout's API.
 [Help Scout](https://www.helpscout.com/) is a help desk solution that teams use when communicating with their customers.